docQodly/docs/docs/concepts/platform.md

 Qodly is a hybrid **low-code** web application development platform.
 It means that, to develop a web application with Qodly, you will need a very small amount of code.
 In fact, you might sometimes need no piece of code, you just design the application and Qodly Studio creates all necessary code for you.

-The Qodly plaform is made of a **Studio**, a **Server**, and a **Dashboard**, all working together flawlessly to provide you with an end-to-end software platform that can build web business apps in no time.
+The Qodly plaform is made of a **Studio**, a **Server**, and a **Cloud Management Console**, all working together flawlessly to provide you with an end-to-end software platform that can build web business apps in no time.

 In the **development** environment, Qodly Studio connects to Qodly Server and interacts with all the server layers to develop and build the application through dedicated editors (model, web forms, etc.).